Learn more about Airbnb Instant Book and whether it's right for you to use it.

 This option can scare a lot of hosts: you may think you aren't able to screen your Airbnb guests properly.
 They may also think it doesn't affect their listings ranking.
 Neither of these is completely true, and below is why.

 There is one major reason why you should consider using instant book: you will get more bookings.
-Airbnb states on their website that hosts who use instant book can get up to double the amount of bookings.
+Airbnb states on its website that hosts who use instant book can get up to double the number of bookings.
 That's no guarantee of course, but Airbnb wouldn't make such a bold statement if there was no significant difference.